eileenrmartin/eileenrmartin.github.io/index.md

 ## Announcements, upcoming talks and papers

+* Congratulations to Tarun Nadipalli on earning a Hamlet Undergraduate Research Fellowship in VT's Academy of Integrated Sciences!
+Tarun will use the fellowship to work on efficiently managing data from next-generation seismic sensor networks.

+* Feb.
+25 I will speak at SIAM CS&E on "Fast Radon Transforms for Ambient Noise Interferometry" and am organizing a minisymposium on Computational Advances for Large-scale Geophysical Data

 * At the AGU Fall meeting in December, Nate Lindsey and I presented a tutorial on "Distributed Fiber-Optic Seismology in Theory and Practice," and we've turned that material into a [YouTube video](https://youtu.be/LAcQ44YRMuM) so it's easy to watch at your own pace.
 We also include many references at the end if you would like to find out more about some of the recent advances in this area.